 On the other hand, if you want to excavate a new basement and turn it into a useable space, the cost would be higher.
 You can expect to spend anywhere between £2,500 to £4,500 per square metre for the technical works.

 There are many other costs rather than the construction cost only.
 For instance, you can expect to spend about £700 for the party wall agreement, if needed.
 And, the cost of installing lights and others are excluded as well.

 # How Do You Make An Old Basement Look Good?

 The best way to make an old basement look appealing is basement conversion.
 After conversion, you need to do a number of things to keep the basement feel refreshing.

 For example, we all know that basements tend to be super moist and humid.
 That is why molds like to grow in there.
 So, what you can do is get yourself a dehumidifier at first.

-Now, use furniture that creat a contrast with the walls.
+Now, use furniture that creates a contrast with the walls.
 Use some modern decorations.
-Maybe a flower vase or a few rugs might compliment your basement room!
+Maybe a flower vase or a few rugs might complement your basement room!
 Also, decorate the sofas and beds with many pillows of different shapes and sizes.
 This would make the room even more aesthetic.

-If the thought of basement conversion ever hit your mind, you should definietly do it!
-In the long run it would be beneficial for your property.
+If the thought of basement conversion ever hits your mind, you should definitely do it!
+In the long run, it would be beneficial for your property.